 Enjoy a taste of a fall tonic used by families in Colonial times to keep children and adults from sickness.
 Receive a recipe to make this tonic at home using ingredients that are likely in your own home.
-The Mansion grounds will be open from 12-3pm during which you can try your luck with a scavenger hunt of the garden.
-You can also receive a prize for taking our Declaration of Independence and/or Emancipation Quizzes.
+The Mansion grounds will be open from 12 – 3 pm during which you can try your luck with a scavenger hunt of the garden.
+You can also receive a prize for taking our Declaration of Independence and/or Emancipation Proclamation Quizzes.

 Awbury Arboretum will explore plant use in the 1700s with an emphasis on plants grown or harvested for medicinal purposes.
-Plants have always played a necessary role in our lives and during Colonial Times, native plants and herbs were the most common treatment for everything from a sore throat to a stomachache to poison ivy.
-Stop by AdventureWoods in the Secret Garden from 12pm to 2pm to learn more.
-Parking available at 6060 Ardleigh Street, Philadelphia, PA 19138.
+Plants have always played a necessary role in our lives and during Colonial Times, native plants and herbs were the most common treatment for everything from a sore throat to a stomachache to a headache to a rash.
+As a children's activity, we will also make ink from pokeberries and practice signing our names with quills.

 The ACES Museum pays tribute to minority veterans of World War II.
-Visit from 12 pm – 4 pm and Jump the Broom.
-Jumping the broom is an African tradition from Ghana, and a couple would jump over the broom at the end of the marriage ceremony.
+Visit from 12 pm – 4 pm and Jump the broom.
+Jumping the broom is an African tradition from Ghana that continues to this day, and a couple would jump over the broom at the end of the marriage ceremony.

 Open for tours as part of the Revolutionary Germantown Festival, The Lest We Forget Museum of Slavery provides a unique historical perspective into the reality of slavery for Africans brought to America.
 It is the only museum of its kind in Philadelphia that exhibits authentic slavery artifacts.
 The museum tears the scab of mystery and shame off the subject of slavery and shines light on the enduring spirit of our African American ancestors and the contributions they have made in the building of America.